scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 - Abstract methods and fields
 - Concrete methods and fields

-In a basic use, a trait can be used as a pure interface, defining only abstract members that will be implemented by other classes:
+In a basic use, a trait can be used as an interface, defining only abstract members that will be implemented by other classes:

 ```scala
 trait Employee: